ARM-DOE/ACT/docs/source/userguide/usage.rst

 be used to modify the properties of each plot if the user desires further customization.

-Finally, ACT is able to download data from the ARM archive given that a user's username and token are provided.
+Finally, ACT is able to download data from the ARM given that a user's username and token are provided.
+To obtain an ARM username and token, you must first create an `ARM account <https://adc.arm.gov/armuserreg/#/new>`_ by providing an email and following the setup instructions.
+Once you have an ARM account, you can receive your token associated with your account by logging in `here <https://adc.arm.gov/armlive/>`_ and clicking on the login to receive your account access token button.
+Once you have your username and token, you can provide them in the example code block below:

 .. code-block:: python